 At Erin Patterson Law, PLLC, you are not just hiring an attorney but rather a compassionate team with extensive experience working with Executors, Personal Representatives, and Trustees to administer estates and trusts in the greater Charlotte area as well as surrounding counties in North Carolina and South Carolina.

 We understand that being appointed as Executor and/or Trustee of a loved one's Will or Trust may seem overwhelming and a bit stressful.
 You will have to face Court requirements, tax obligations, beneficiary communications, and proper asset handling and ultimately distribution.
-Our goal is to walk alongside you and be a comfort to you as you process your grief while also alleviating these legal burdens that you will carry.
+Our goal is to walk alongside you and be a comfort to you as you process your grief while also alleviating these legal burdens.
 Additionally, we have the flexibility to provide a range of service levels to Executors and Trustees, from an occasional consult to a complete handling of all estate and trust matters.

 Estate and trust administration can be lengthy and often complex; therefore, efficiency and clarity are our top objectives.
 That's why our process includes breaking down large tasks into manageable pieces and providing clear communication on current and next steps.
 From the first meeting, we will explain timeline and action items in a way that is easy to understand, tracking tasks along the way so you always know where you are headed in the process.

-- Review of the Will and Trust (if applicable) to determine the distribution scheme
+- Review of the Will to determine the distribution scheme

-- Advise the Executor/Personal Representative and Trustee (if applicable) of their duties and responsibilities during the administration process
+- Advise the Executor/Personal Representative of their duties and responsibilities during the administration process

 - Recommendations regarding the proper probate court procedure to administer the decedent's estate